imZain448/second-derivative/content/Weekly Journal/The Last bit - Understanding the Limit of Compression.md

 That’s where we find the true limit of compression.
 Let’s go there next.
-Here’s a complete draft for **Section 5: Compressibility**, keeping it tightly connected to the last section and gradually pushing toward the conceptual boundary of true randomness:

 ## 5. Compressibility

 We’ve talked about entropy, and we’ve talked about information.
 But there’s something even more tangible that sits right in between: